-If you have invested in cryptocurrency—or if you’re considering it—one of the matters that is worth taking into account is how it could impact your estate plan.
+If you have invested in cryptocurrency—or if you’re considering it—one of the matters that are worth taking into account is how it could impact your estate plan.
 Virtual currencies such as Bitcoin, Ethereum, and others can create some unique challenges that must be accounted for.

 In this post, we’ll look at four strategies to consider using when planning for cryptocurrency in your estate.